-Common Raven (Corvus Corax)
+Common Raven (Corvus corax)

-Many different types, including open woodlands, rocky mountain areas, coastal, river, desert, and plains habitats.
+Habitat: They are found in a variety of habitats including open woodlands, rocky mountain areas, coastal, river, desert, and plains habitats.

-The raven has often played important roles in culture, mythology, and literature.
+Ravens have often played important roles in culture, mythology, and literature.